zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

     TSS ADDTO(<department>) PTKTDATA(IRRPTAUTH)
     ```
 - **`department`**
-  Specifies the department for Zowe.
+  Specifies the department for `PTKTDATA(IRRPTAUTH`.
 The default department is `TSODEPT1`.

 3. Define PassTicket for application ID _applid_: